sustainium/sustain-PoC/consensus/envio/docs/triple_signature_scheme.md

 The consensus mechanism strictly enforces that only the selected validators can sign a block.
 If a validator deviates from this protocol, the consensus rules dictate penalties, which might include slashing and banning as mentioned earlier.

 By implementing these technical measures, the integrity of the triple-signature scheme is maintained, ensuring that only the designated validators contribute to block confirmation and preventing unauthorized signatures from disrupting the network.

-Would you like to dive into any specific part of this process in more detail?